bharath-123/pepc-boost-docs/CUSTOM_DEVNET_SETUP.md

 ## 📝 Custom Devnet setup

-It is possible to test PEPC-Boost on a custom devnet using kurtosis.
-This is useful for testing PEPC-Boost on a custom devnet with a specific configuration.
-This guide will walk you through the steps to setup a custom devnet and test PEPC-Boost on it.
+It is possible to test PEPC-Boost on a custom devnet using kurtosis with a specific configuration.
+This guide will walk you through the steps to setup a custom devnet on kurtosis and test PEPC-Boost on it.

 ### 📝 Prerequisites